Personality change: Process of change

-If "Personality ... is one of the strongest and most consistent predictors of subjective well-being," then does personality not change?
-In fact, "personality does change".
-But what makes that happen?
+Personality is one of the strongest and most consistent predictors of subjective well-being while simultaneously subject to change.

-Most people, in their lifetime, will experience an event that opens their eyes to a new understanding of the world.
-For example, someone who is carefree and happy might become more serious and stern after experiencing abuse in a relationship.
-Another who is serious and stern might become more happy and interested in life after finding a religion that provides them with closure and answered questions.
-Each day of life is met with events and situations that result in a response from those who experience them - and sometimes, these events can change who we are and how we think at the core.

 Research has found a correlation between being multilingual and personality, specifically how one may change personality based on the language currently being spoken.
 One who is raised bilingual or lived a number of years in a foreign country and learned the language of the land not only experience personality change but often adopt different personalities based on the language they are speaking.
 These changes are often based on cultural norms of the language's origin.

 A study published in 2012 found that "personality does change and that the extent to which personality changes is comparable to other characteristics, such as income, unemployment and marital status".
 Some of the biggest concerns faced in life are the previously listed factors - how much money does one make (income)?
 Does one have a job or not (unemployment)?
 Does one have a lifelong companion (marital status)?
 These situations can lead to bigger, more complex situations.
 If one seeks to be married but is not, they may become cold.
 If one has no job but then gets hired somewhere, they may become grateful and filled with hope.
-When positive changes happen, "personality ... meaningfully predicts changes to life satisfaction".
+When positive changes happen, "personality... meaningfully predicts changes to life satisfaction".
 Simply, when one experiences a personality change, it can strongly determine how that person will then feel about life.